MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 ### Remove reference to storage account

-This example illustrates how to remove any reference to an storage account, so that no user in the current database can use `azure_storage` functionality to access that storage account.
+This example illustrates how to remove any reference to a storage account, so that no user in the current database can use `azure_storage` functionality to access that storage account.

 `<storage_account>` must be set to the name of your storage account.
 If you used the scripts above, this should match to whatever value you set to the storage_account environment variable in those scripts.